LARS Library: Least Angle Regression laSso Library

 However, this approach does not use a very large validation and test set.
 Since

-the validation set is small, the
+the validation set is small, the parameter and the set

 of active columns will be very approximative.
 Since